 Cost: Fairly accessible, despite the orange extract.
 Can get quite pricey with all the extra decorating ingredients.
 But its definitely worth it.

 Overall: 4.
 One could deduct points for the difficulty.
 But we successfully accepted and mastered the baking challenge.
-Plus chocolate orange alone makes it a 4 Now being serious, it did turn out to be a very yummy cake worth the effort.
+Plus chocolate orange alone makes it a 4 :-P Now being serious, it did turn out to be a very yummy cake worth the effort.

 Bonus: failed attempt at chocolate work!